 If your business does begin to take steps towards WCAG 3.0 compliance, you're well ahead of the curve.
 It’s still only a working document at this point, and the final version is likely to push into 2024 if not well beyond.
 You therefore have time to plan a structured approach.

 Many companies find that the best option is to hire website accessibility specialists.
-That might be an agency like Cyber-Duck, who integrate accessibility into all its digital transformation projects, from diverse user research and testing through to inclusive design and accessible build, or specialist accessibility consultants who typically focus just on the diagnostic and recommendations side of the equation.
+That might be an agency like us, who integrate accessibility into all its digital transformation projects, from diverse user research and testing through to inclusive design and accessible build, or specialist accessibility consultants who typically focus just on the diagnostic and recommendations side of the equation.

 Either way, both will ensure that robust accessibility testing is done with a wide range of diverse users.
 If a website redesign is on your horizon, you can wait until then to build the new site with accessibility woven into its fabric, instead of trying to bolt it on afterwards.
 A thoughtfully designed website ticks the two important boxes of improving the user experience for all users, and compliance with all the relevant accessibility standards.